 Typefaces provide visual “voices,” each with a different personality, density and texture, which can help promote and advance the Emily Griffith Technical College brand.

-Is an elegant, geometric, vintage typeface meant to be used at larger sizes.
+This typeface is meant to be used in larger sizes.
 It pairs well with Cardo, Abril Fatface, Yeseva One, Lato and Playfair.

 Josefin Sans is available to download for free via fonts.google.com.
 In print, Josefin Sans SemiBold is used for headlines and Josefin Sans Light is used for body text.
 On the web, Josefin Sans SemiBold is used for headings, but Lato is preferred for body text.
 The system alternative typeface for Microsoft Office programs is Century Gothic.
 To create a more unified brand, departments and offices are required to adopt the new typography for primary communications.